open-mmlab/mmgeneration/docs/en/migration.md

 # Migration from MMGeneration 0.x

-In 1.x version of MMGeneration, we redesign distributed training and mixed precision training, the usage of optimizer and data flow based on MMEngine.
+In 1.x version of MMGeneration, we redesign distributed training and mixed precision training, while the usage of optimizer and data flow is based on MMEngine.
 This document will help users of the 0.x version to quickly migrate to the newest version.

 - [Migration from MMGeneration 0.x](#migration-from-mmgeneration-0x)
   - [New dependencies](#new-dependencies)